Data Science in Business and Economics - Master

 Foreign applicants must demonstrate their abiliy to study in German by submitting one of the following two certificates: DSH-2 or TestDaF 4*4*4*4.
 Applicants with a German Bachelor Degree do not need to provide proof of their German language skills.

 Graduates will also find themselves well-positioned to pursue a Ph.D. subsequent to this M.Sc. program.
-Towards this end, students may study this M.Sc. program on a Ph.D. track, which supports the transition into a doctoral degree in Business Administration or Economics.
+Towards this end, students may study this M.Sc. program on a Ph.D. track, putting themselves on a fast track to a doctoral degree in Business and Economics.
 See also the school's Doctoral Programs.